DETAILED ACTION

 Under Step 1 of the analysis, claim 6 does belong to a statutory category, namely it is a process claim.

 Under Step 2A, prong 1, claim 1 is found to include at least one judicial exception, that being a mathematical process.
-This can be seen in the claim limitation of step 1, performing posture adjustment on equipment, and changing an equipment angle and a transmission speed;
+This can be seen in the claim limitation of step 1, performing posture adjustment on the vision based enhanced omnidirectional defect detection apparatus and changing an angle of the CMOS camera through the six degree of freedom mechanism and a transmission speed of the conveyor belt;

 step 3, after the multi-angle detection picture is acquired, segmenting a defective region within an identification box in the multi-angle detection picture by using a grayscale threshold, and for the defective region, extracting feature information of a defect in the defective region based on OpenCV, wherein the feature information comprises area, perimeter, a pixel mean value, and pixel variance information;

-step 4, extracting a light value of the detection picture based on OpenCV, increasing a brightness difference by actively adjusting an intensity of a light source, and enhancing a contrast between the defect and a background in the detection picture, wherein extraction of the light value comprises: converting the detection picture from a red-green-blue (RGB) color space to a hue-saturation-value (HSV) space, extracting brightness V values and calculating a mean value of the brightness V values, and wherein the detection picture has n non-zero pixels, with a non-zero pixels inside the identification box and b non-zero pixels outside the box, HSV values of the non-zero pixels are (h1,S1,V1,(h2,S2,V2),…,(hn, Sn, Vn) respectively, and a pixel mean V value is calculated as:
+step 4, extracting a light value of the detection picture based on OpenCV, increasing a brightness difference by actively adjusting an intensity of the plurality of LED lights, and enhancing a contrast between the defect and a background in the detection picture, wherein extraction of the light value comprises: converting the detection picture from a red-green-blue (RGB) color space to a hue-saturation-value (HSV) space, extracting brightness V values and calculating a mean value of the brightness V values, and wherein the detection picture has n non-zero pixels, with a non-zero pixels inside the identification box and b non-zero pixels outside the box, HSV values of the non-zero pixels are (h1,S1,V1,(h2,S2,V2),…,(hn, Sn, Vn) respectively, and a pixel mean V value is calculated as:

 PNG